-The image construction, like mirrors, is made by rays tracing.
+The image construction, like with mirrors, is made by ray tracing.
 Incident rays parallel to the optical axis striking the lens refract and converge (i.e., diverge) to pass by the focal point.
 An incident ray passing through a focal point and striking the lens refracts parallel to the optical axis.
 An incident ray passing by the center of curvature of the lens continues its path without refraction.
-Two refracting rays intersect leading to a real image; intersection of two prolonged refracting rays leads to a virtual image.
-This is illustrated in Figure 6.5a (Ohanian, 2007, p.
-1137) for convex lens and in in Figure 6.5b (Ohanian, 2007, p.
-1137) for concave lens.
+Two refracting rays intersect leading to a real image; the intersection of two prolonged refracting rays leads to a virtual image.
+This is illustrated in the above left figure (Ohanian, 2007, p.
+1137) for a convex lens and the above middle figure (Ohanian, 2007, p.
+1137) for a concave lens.

-The lens equation is similar to the mirror equation with the sign conventions shown in in Figure 6.5c (Ohanian, 2007, p.
-1138) for concave lens.
+The “lens equation” is similar to the mirror equation with the sign conventions shown in the rightmost figure above (Ohanian, 2007, p.
+1138) for concave lenses.

 Prism

-It is a glassy triangular optic device used to separate white light ray into its original colored rays’ constituents.
-The prism’s glass material has slightly different indices of refraction such that white light, which is a combination of many colored light rays at different wavelengths, gets dispersed at different angles at the exit of the prism.
+A prism is a glassy triangular optic device used to separate white light into its original colored constituents.
+The prism’s glass material has slightly different indices of refraction such that white light, which is a combination of many colored light rays at different wavelengths, gets dispersed at different angles upon exiting the prism.